Why I wrote this/What inspired me to write this

 Alan Longmuir owned the Castle Campbell Hotel in Dollar, 12 miles away from Stirling and in 2000 trained to be a building inspector and knew how to fit pipes and inspect plumbing.
 He loved horses.
 He played at a few BCR reunion shows in 2015 and 2016.

 Derek Longmuir studied to become a nurse and worked at the Edinburgh Royal Infirmary for years, however he got into some serious trouble in the late 90s and pleaded guilty to possession of child pornography and tried to claim he was framed (I don’t believe him).
 He essentially got a slap on the wrist (I’m guessing because of his fame): no jail time, 300 hours of community service, and after being struck from the nurses register, he was reinstated.
-It is not known if he went back to nursing after the conviction.
+According to Simon Spence’s book When The Screaming Stops: The Dark History of the Bay City Rollers, Derek worked as a nurse after his conviction at a private hospital in Edinburgh in 2001 and it was revealed in 2009 he worked as a nurse looking after dementia patients in Edinburgh and around the same time that came out, The Sun got ahold of a tape recording where he confessed to child sex abuse and trafficking a teenage boy from Portugal to Scotland.
+The police questioned Derek Longmuir, but released him because there wasn’t enough evidence.
 He did not play at any BCR reunion shows, but has appeared in documentaries about the BCR.

 Ian Mitchell went back to his old band, Rosetta Stone, after about 6 months with the BCR, later saying in an interview, “I had to get out before I put my head in the gas oven.”
 Very stressful being suddenly thrust into stardom at such a young age.
 After that, he formed The Ian Mitchell Band at the end of the 70s.
+If you want a really bizarre story, according to When The Screaming Stops by Simon Spence, Ian Mitchell was briefly a porn star in the early 80s.
+He was in the porno Rock & Roll Ransom, released in 1982.
 He later moved to California, where he worked as a computer programmer and motivational speaker, but he didn’t give up performing.
 While he became an American citizen, he was always proud to be Irish and never forgot his Downpatrick roots.

 If you want to watch a good documentary about the Bay City Rollers, check out Rollermania.